Drug: Betahistine | Available under several other brand names like Betavert, B-stil, Betahist, Vertistar, Serc, Hiserk, Betaserc, Vergo etc.

 Betahistine is commercially available in strengths of 8, 16, 24 and 48 mg.
-It is said to have a dose dependent effect which means the higher the dose it is given in, the more effective it would be.
+It is said to have a dose-dependent effect which means the higher the dose it is given, the more effective it would be.

 Betahistine should be avoided or prescribed with caution in the following:

-Betahistine may cause allergies, skin related hypersensitivity like tingling and mumbness, shortness of breath and increased acidity due to raised histamine levels.
+Betahistine may cause allergies, skin-related hypersensitivity like tingling and numbness, shortness of breath and increased acidity due to raised histamine levels.

 Betahistine is widely used in Europe and Asia.
-It is not available in USA as it does not have FDA approval there.
+It is not available in the USA as it does not have FDA approval.

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.